Recent Entries: |

 sysNotifySyncFinishEvent)."

 In short, he has discovered that after a hotsync, the DB Cache gets flushed.
 So, he has written a small routine to broadcast the hotsync start/finish events.
 Very clever!
+For those of you looking for code, your function would look something like this:

 void FlushDBCache()